datawire/telepresence-compose-demo/BLOG.md

       - 5432:5432
 ```

-You can run it locally with compose by running:
+You can start your services locally with compose by running:

 ```cli
 git clone https://github.com/datawire/telepresence-compose-demo